-Within total debtors, trade debtors increased by £11.3m which is a function of the maturing of the debtor profile in the care homes and specialised units acquired from Southern Cross in quarter four 2011 together with the timing of the group's billing cycle around the year end.
-Prepayments and other debtors have increased by £1.4m.
-This is the net effect of an increase in prepayments of £7.5m and a decrease in rent deposits and other debtors of £4.0m and £2.1m respectively.
+Within total debtors, trade debtors decreased by £4.9m during 2013 which is a function of the timing of the group's billing cycle around the year end and an increase in receipts immediately prior to the year end.
+Prepayments and other debtors have increased by £2.3m.
+This is the net effect of an increase in prepayments of £2.9m, a decrease in rent deposits of £1.2m and an increase in other debtors of £0.6m.
+In addition the group has a corporation tax debtor of £0.8m.